 You like fashion—awesome.
 Read up, draw, go shopping.

 You like science—awesome.
-Read up, study and don’t think your talents make you ugly.
+Read up, study and don’t think

 You like ice skating—awesome.
 Practice, glide and fly.

 You like rugby—awesome.
-Practice, stay strong and play your heart out.
+Practice, stay strong and play your

 Being yourself, and going beyond what you think is normal and acceptable is the way to find great things and great people!
 Have strength to do it, too.
 I know it's hard.